-Enterprise risk management in higher ed is widely ignored, but in the traditional business world, enterprise risk management has become an integral part of the business vocabulary.
+Enterprise risk management in higher education is widely ignored, but in the traditional business world, enterprise risk management (ERM) has become an integral part of the business vocabulary.

 Living in a VUCA World

 We currently live in a VUCA (volatile, uncertain, complex, ambiguous) environment due to a myriad of factors that cause chaos.
 These disruptions, some of which can be forecast while others are unforeseen, create short-term or long-term change that can be positive or negative.
 Just think of the implications of COVID-19, which has turned everything in the world upside down.

 Most businesses, especially publicly traded companies who are required to project future earnings, have risk management down to a science.
 However, higher education is surprisingly slow in adopting this type of planning.
 In fact, 90-95% of higher education boards and leaders report that they do not incorporate risk planning into their planning efforts – and if they do, it is only done at the CFO level and is used to build budgetary assumptions.